SAMANTHER23/beest2026-main/src/buttons.md

 * hold to reverse intake

 ## Y
-* If not in test mode, press to cycle through color sort modes
-* If not in test mode, hold to eject balls
+* If not in test mode, matchload marco
-* If in test mode, chang and save color sort mode to SD card
+* If in test mode, cycle through drive mode

 ## X
-* If not in test mode, change Drive Mode
+* If not in test mode, descore macro
-* If in test mode, chang and save Drive Mode to SD card

 # Test mode
 Button A = press within 5 sec of start to active test mode